 - To seek attention, relieve stress, anxiety or boredom

 If you are observant you can often determine why your dog is barking and associate that with the different barking sounds it is making.
-However, when excessive barking disturbs sleep or work it becomes a behavior problem that must be dealt with.
+However, when excessive barking disturbs sleep or work it becomes a behavior problem that must be dealt with using proper dog behavior training.
 The solution is teaching your dog when to bark and when to be quiet.
 Most trainers use Speak and Quiet commands.
 This process requires consistency and patience and will be much easier if training starts early.
 So how do you deal with excessive barking?
 First, determine the cause of your dog’s excessive barking.
 Work to remove the source of the barking when possible and replace it with something that captures your dog’s attention without barking.
 Some things you can do include:

 - Avoid leaving the dog alone for long periods of time